 Fabric Weave and Weight

 Loose fabric weaves stretch more than tighter weaves; but loose weaves will also tighten up or shrink more when exposed to water, heat, and agitation than a sturdy weave.
 Read the care labels before you purchase the shirt.
 For a shirt made from natural fibers, look for the word "preshrunk".
 Some clothing manufacturers, especially bargain brands, find savings by stretching the fibers in garments as far as they can go during production so they'll use less fabric.
-If the fibers are preshrunk before the fabric is woven or the fabric is preshrunk before the garment is cut and sewn, there will be less chance that you can shrink the shirt any further.
+If the fibers are preshrunk before the fabric is woven, the fabric is preshrunk before the garment is cut and sewn, or the garment was washed after it was made but before it was distributed to retailers, there will be less chance that you can shrink the shirt any further.

 Colorfastness of the Fabric

 If the dyes in the fabric are not colorfast, using the hot water necessary to cause shrinkage will cause the dyes to bleed as well.
 So, that perfect red shade may become pink.
 Before you attempt to shrink the shirt, test the colorfastness of the dyes by rubbing an inside seam with a cotton swab dipped in isopropyl (rubbing) alcohol.
 If you see color transfer to the swab, the dyes will bleed.
 This is particularly important to know if the shirt is multi-colored.

 These techniques are not guaranteed to turn out well.
 No one can predict how much or in which direction a garment will shrink.
 If you have found the perfect shirt but it is too big, take it to a professional tailor to have it altered to fit.

 How to Shrink a Shirt in a Washing Machine